 Thanks to the constant evolution of modern medicine and unbelievable perseverance and bravery in the face of the unthinkable, many of the women we know who have been diagnosed are now breast cancer survivors – our grandmothers, mothers, wives, sisters, friends – who fought the battle and won – active, healthy, thriving women, living fulfilling lives decades beyond the diagnosis.
 This is the hope for breast cancer patients: the return to health and plans for a bright future.

 When our Main Line Parent Content Director Pamela Badolato was diagnosed in 2015, she had already lived in the shadow of breast cancer all of her life.
-With a family history that included her great-grandmother, an aunt, her own mother (diagnosed twice,) along with numerous friends in their circle, Pamela’s had been easily convinced by her doctor in 2010 to undergo the decision to complete genetic testing forthat might show a proclivity towards developing cancer was the right move.
+With a family history that included her great-grandmother, an aunt, her own mother (diagnosed twice,) along with numerous friends in their circle, Pamela had been easily convinced by her doctor in 2010 to undergo complete genetic testing that might show a proclivity towards developing cancer was the right move.

-When the test returned positive, Pamela knew exactly what, eventually, she would do: confront the radical surgery that would remove all of her breast tissue and drastically reduce her chances of developing the disease that otherwise was nearly a certainty.
+When the test returned that she was in face BRCA positive, Pamela knew exactly what, eventually, she would do: confront the radical surgery that would remove all of her breast tissue and drastically reduce her chances of developing the disease that otherwise was nearly a certainty.
 In 2015, with a double mastectomy scheduled, Pamela’s preoperative MRI showed the presence of what looked like cancer in one breast.
 When the postoperative pathology results came back, with the mastectomy already completed, breast cancer was confirmed.

-One of the lucky ones, Pamela’s double mastectomysurgery was a total success, with clean margins, no advancement of the disease, and no further treatment necessary.
-Just thirty-one at the time of her surgery, the post-op cancer diagnosis helped Pamela to look back on her decision with a sense of peace.
+One of the lucky ones, Pamela’s double mastectomy surgery was a total success, with clean margins, no advancement of the disease, and no further treatment necessary.
+Just 31 at the time of her surgery, the post-op cancer diagnosis helped Pamela to look back on her decision with a sense of peace.